 In general, there are three different sizes available for humanoid robots: small-sized humanoids, medium-sized humanoids, and giant-sized Humanoids.
 Some humanoids may also have a face, eyes, and a mouth.
 They can be classified as either male or female humanoids.
 The role of these robots could change depending on their biomechanics, functional capability, the cost of their fabrication, and the level of complexity involved.

-What Are The Components of Humanoid Robots?
+What Are the Components of Humanoid Robots?

 The construction of a robot requires the use of a variety of materials.
 The following are the most common materials that are used to create humanoid robots.